CodingItWrong/codingitwrong.com/workshops/rnweb/_setup.md

 $ yarn start
 ```

 Next, open the app on a physical phone, Android Emulator, or iOS Simulator.
-For instructions, see [Opening the app on your phone/tablet - Expo Docs](https://docs.expo.dev/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet)
+For instructions, see [Opening the app on your phone/tablet - Expo Docs](https://docs.expo.dev/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet).
+Note that the app is not yet ready to run on the web.

 You should see the app launch on the device and the message "Open up App.js to start working on your app!" displayed.